When you receive your defibrillator from us, you will find in the box an AED Service Log, similar to the one in the image below.

 Physio Control Lifepak

-The batteries for the Lifepak 500 and Lifepak 1000 last for around 5 years after initial insertion into the AED.
+The batteries for the Lifepak 500 and Lifepak 1000 have a 5 year lifespan after initial insertion into the AED.

 The lifespan of the battery for the Philips HS1 and FRx defibrillators is 4 years from initial insertion into the AED.